 These items are not DRCs and must not be paid for with NHMRC Funds.

 Inquiries and Clarifications

-All inquiries are to be directed to the Administering Institution's RAO in the first instance, who may then contact NHMRC's Research Administration Section via postaward.management@nhmrc.gov.au.
+All inquiries are to be directed to the Administering Institution RAO in the first instance, who may then contact NHMRC's Research Administration Section via postaward.management@nhmrc.gov.au for further clarification.